acfries/acfries.github.io/docs/portfolio/hythesis.md

-# Views of South America in the Mid-Nineteenth Century United States
+# Perceptions of South America in the Mid-Nineteenth Century United States
 ---

 <div class="feature_multi">